What is ARFID?

 Common ARFID symptoms include:

+Symptoms will look different for each individual.
 Due to their restrictive eating habits, people with ARFID may be at very low body weights or suffer from malnutrition.
-Knowing the warning signs and symptoms of ARFID is an important first step in seeking care for this type of eating disorder.

 Types of ARFID

 Like other eating disorder conditions, there are several different types of ARFID, depending on the symptoms the individual is experiencing.
-The types of ARFID include: Avoidant, Aversive, Restrictive, Adult ARFID and ARFID “Plus.”
+The types of ARFID include: avoidant, aversive, restrictive, ARFID “plus" and adult ARFID.

 Avoidant